appt-org/accessibility-code-examples/Techniques/input-motion.md

 On Android, the [`SensorManager`](https://developer.android.com/reference/android/hardware/SensorManager) can be used in combination with [`SensorEventListener`](https://developer.android.com/reference/android/hardware/SensorEventListener) to detect movement.

 An event through sensors should not be the only way to trigger actions.
-Make sure to add a second way, such as a button, to trigger the same action.
+Make sure to provide a second way, such as a button, to trigger the same action.

 ```kotlin
 class SensorActivity : AppCompatActivity(), SensorEventListener {